 Coordinating, facilitating, empowering, and managing.

 The BU Research office is the engine that keeps research running smoothly.
-Led by the Vice President and Associate Provost for Research, and the Vice President for Research Finance and Operations, these teams cover a lot.
+Led by the Vice President and Associate Provost for Research, these teams cover a lot.
 From representing the University to administering and managing, they support all aspects of research at BU.

 Dr. Gloria Waters